 Hereditary hemochromatosis is one of the most common genetic disorders in the U.S. It is a metabolic disorder that causes increased absorption of iron from the digestive tract.
 The iron is deposited in the body tissues and organs.
-Over time, the iron accumulates in the body where it may become toxic and cause damage.
-Excess iron in the heart, liver, pancreas, and pituitary causes the more severe complications of hereditary hemochromatosis.
+Over time, the iron builds up in the body where it may become toxic and cause damage.
+Excess iron in the heart, liver, pancreas, and pituitary causes the more severe complications of this condition.

 Other forms of hemochromatosis include:

-According to the CDC, more than 1 million people in the U.S. have the gene mutation that can cause hemochromatosis.
-Although hemochromatosis is an autosomal recessive disorder (which usually means men and women are equally affected), iron overload from hereditary hemochromatosis is more common in men than women.
+Iron overload from hereditary hemochromatosis is more common in men than women.
 The age of onset is also earlier in males than females.
-The reasons for these differences are thought to be because of the protective effect of iron loss through menses (menstruation) in females.
+The reasons for these differences are thought to be because of the protective effect of iron loss through menstruation in females.
 In other words, females do not build up iron as quickly over time.

 The following are the most common symptoms of hemochromatosis.
-However, each individual may experience symptoms differently.
+However, each person may experience symptoms differently.
 Symptoms may include:

 Untreated or severe hemochromatosis may lead to the following:

-Hemochromatosis is usually discovered during a medical examination through a routine blood test.
-In addition to a complete medical history and physical examination, diagnostic procedures for hemochromatosis may include the following:
+Hemochromatosis is usually found through a routine blood test.
+Along with a complete medical history and physical exam, you may have one or more of these tests:

-Specific treatment for hemochromatosis will be determined by your doctor based on:
+Specific treatment for hemochromatosis will be determined by your health care provider based on:

 Treatment may include:

-If hereditary hemochromatosis is discovered and iron stores returned to normal before damage to organs occurs, patients with it will live a normal lifespan.
+If hereditary hemochromatosis is discovered and iron stores returned to normal before damage to organs occurs, people with it will live a normal lifespan.